 - 1 tablespoon raw peanut butter

-- Soak amaranth for at least 4 hours with filtered water.
+- Soak amaranth for at least 4 hours in filtered water.

-- Bring to water to a boil in a pot and add your amaranth.
+- Bring water to a boil in a pot and add your amaranth.

 - You can now mix in your powders and seasonings.